-Mississippi Phosphates Corporation (MPC). a wholly owned subsidiary of Phosphate Holdings, Inc., has announced that it has suspended production of diammonium phosphate (DAP) and sulphuric acid at its Pascagoula site in Mississippi.
+Mississippi Phosphates Corporation (MPC), a wholly owned subsidiary of Phosphate Holdings, Inc., has announced that it has suspended production of diammonium phosphate (DAP) and sulphuric acid at its Pascagoula site in Mississippi.
 Steve Russo, CEO, said that the company would continue with other aspects of its core operations, including ammonia terminalling operations, maintenance, security and environmental controls, but that "at this time, we do not know when DAP production might resume.
 The company is actively seeking buyers for its assets while we continue to move forward with the other elements of our bankruptcy case."
-The Company petitioned for Chapter 11 bankruptcy protection on October 27, 2014, Approximately 50 employees will remain on-site to overdistributors.
-The company is reportedly targeting new sales in Australasia.
-Korea and Eastern Europe following increases to production capacity.
+The Company petitioned for Chapter 11 bankruptcy protection on October 27, 2014.
+Approximately 50 employees will remain on-site to oversee the remaining core operations.